 Analysis tools for minimal environments (Perl only) through to Python-based environments with graphs produced via matplotlib (included with Nexus).

 Auxiliary-Field Quantum Monte Carlo¶

-The orbital-space Auxiliary-Field Quantum Monte Carlo (AFMQC) method is now available in QMCPACK.
-The main input for the code is the matrix elements of the Hamiltonian in a given single particle basis set, which must be produced from mean-field calculations such as Hartree-Fock or density functional theory.
-The code and many features are in development.
-Check the latest version of QMCPACK for an up-to-date description of available features.
+The orbital-space Auxiliary-Field Quantum Monte Carlo (AFQMC) method is now also available in QMCPACK.
+The main input data are the matrix elements of the Hamiltonian in a given single particle basis set, which must be produced from mean-field calculations such as Hartree-Fock or density functional theory.
 A partial list of the current capabilities of the code follows.
 For a detailed description of the available features, see Auxiliary-Field Quantum Monte Carlo.

 “Hybrid” and “local energy” propagation schemes.

 Hamiltonian matrix elements from (1) Molpro’s FCIDUMP format (which can be produced by Molpro, PySCF, and VASP) and (2) internal HDF5 format produced by PySCF (see AFQMC section below).

 AFQMC calculations with RHF (closed-shell doubly occupied), ROHF (open-shell doubly occupied), and UHF (spin polarized broken symmetry) symmetry.